COSC3020/detecting-cycles-ClaytonBrown4741/README.md

 up running for |V|+|E| amount of time.
 So all in all, we get a final runtime of $\Theta(|V| + |V| + |E|)$ which simplifies to
 $\Theta(|V| + |E|)$
 (If anything is wrong with my reasoning, please don't hesitate to let me know.
 Thank you!)

+**ANSWER TO PREVIOUS PUSH COMMENT**: In response to that, I have tried a few more test cases and
+all of them seem to pass without issue.
+Furthermore, the first node does *not* need to be a part
+of a cycle in order for it to operate.
+This can most readily be seen in test 6, where the cycle
+comes from 'e' and 'bar' pointing at one another.
+The first element (that being 'foo') is not
+a part of this cycle, and yet the code is still capable of detecting the cycle.